 Prerequisite: ANT 101.
 The application of anthropology and anthropological perspectives to contemporary community and world issues and problems.
 Focus on the practice of anthropology as a career outside academia, in social services, international relations, government positions, community organizing, etc. The relevance of anthropological principles in day-to-day life.
-Offered Occasionally.
+Offered occasionally.

-CULTURE AND ECOLOGY 3, 3/0
+CULTURE AND ECOLOGY

 Prerequisite: ANT 101.
 Overview of the anthropological study of culture and ecology-environmental anthropology-the evolutionary and comparative study of various cultures' relations, both biological and cultural, to their environments.
 Industrial and nonindustrial adaptations to and understandings of the environment.
 Human-to-nature relations, the study of place, and environmentalism.
-Offered Spring Odd Years.
+Offered spring odd years.

-THE ANTHROPOLOGY OF CONTEMPORARY ISSUES 3, 3/0
+THE ANTHROPOLOGY OF CONTEMPORARY ISSUES

 Prerequisite: ANT 101.
 An anthropological perspective of some of the principal dilemmas of the contemporary world, including technological, demographic, ideological, and cultural problems, which provide much of the content of our daily news and have implications for the survival of our species.
-Offered Spring Even Years.
-Equivalent course: ANT370W
+Offered spring even years.